 1902 – Alfred Fredrick Nygard, wood carver, sculptor, artisan is hired by Col. Wood to design the thousands of filigree plasterworks for the theatre interior.
 Gelatin molds will be used in the Powers’ Plaster and Stucco Factory to construct the Staff Plaster.

-1903 – Shortly after Manager and Lessee, Col. James M. Wood retires from Powers’ Theatre he dies.
+1903 – Manager and Lessee, Col. James M. Wood retires from Powers’ Theatre.

 1914 – Old facade is removed and a new brick and terracotta facade and additional office space added by architect George L. Stone.
 The new entrance with a less rounded terracotta front will come later.